 In May 2016, the United States Centers for Disease Control and Prevention reported a manufacturing delay of benzathine penicillin G (Bicillin L-A), which is the treatment of choice for all stages of syphilis .
-In light of potential shortages of this agent, it is important for clinicians to note that only a single dose of benzathine penicillin G is warranted for early syphilis.
+In light of potential shortages of this agent, it is important for clinicians to note that only a single dose of benzathine penicillin G is warranted for early syphilis (table 4).
 Pregnant women with syphilis should be prioritized for benzathine penicillin G, and so alternative regimens, such as doxycycline, may need to be used for nonpregnant adults if supplies are limited.
 Bicillin C-R (equal concentrations of procaine and benzathine penicillin G) should not be used to treat syphilis.
 (See "Syphilis: Treatment and monitoring", section on 'Penicillin as the treatment of choice'.)

 Restriction of fluoroquinolone use in uncomplicated infections (May 2016)